simplicitesoftware/documentation/docs/documentation/authentication/jboss-custom-jaas-module.md

 JBoss specific JAAS module
 ==========================

-A Simplicit&eacute;&reg; application is a JEE application which relies on standard application server authentication methods (JAAS).
+A Simplicité&reg; application is a JEE application which relies on standard application server authentication methods (JAAS).

 The following example applies to version 4.0 and 4.2 of JBoss application server.

-By default Simplicit&eacute;&reg; authenticates its users against its own database using the login and password stored in the m_user table (and accessible at the logical level using the `User` and `UserPwd` business objects).
+By default Simplicité&reg; authenticates its users against its own database using the login and password stored in the m_user table (and accessible at the logical level using the `User` and `UserPwd` business objects).

 For the JBoss application server the default JAAS module descriptor is packaged as a Service ARchive (SAR)